 - Military bases

-Many documents require notarization, and some are highly encouraged.
+Many documents require notarization.
+For others, it is highly recommended.
 Here are the most common documents that get notarized:

-Typically, a Notary is required for any documents that contain terms that the signer is agreeing to.
+Typically, a notary is required for any documents that contain terms the signer is agreeing to.

 A witness is a neutral third party who is present to watch signers execute a legal document.
-Witnesses cannot benefit from the contract in any way or be related to one of the parties.
-For instance, a beneficiary cannot witness a Will where they are inheriting assets.
+For a witness to be valid, they cannot benefit from the contract in any way or be related to one of the parties.
+For instance, a beneficiary cannot witness a Last Will and Testament in which they are inheriting assets.

-Witnesses must be 18 years old and of sound mind when witnessing a document’s execution.
+A witness must be at least 18 years old and of sound mind when witnessing a document’s execution.
 They do not have to understand or know what is in the document in order to be a valid witness.

 A witness is brought in during the signing of a document to physically observe the parties sign it.
-Witnesses should also confirm the identity of both parties.
-They then sign the document as a witness to prove they saw each party sign.
+Witnesses should be able to confirm the identity of both parties.
+They then sign the document as a witness to confirm that they saw each party sign.

-Not every document requires a witness, however, there are specific legal forms, such as a Will, that have particular signing requirements regarding the number of witnesses you must have while signing.
-Whether you need one present will depend on the document and your jurisdiction.
+Not every document requires a witness.
+However, there are specific legal forms (such as a Will) that have particular signing requirements regarding the number of witnesses you must have.
+Whether or not you need one will depend on the document and your jurisdiction.

 Documents that often require a witness include: